 There's a real need for people who can create relevant, engaging PowerPoint presentations.
 But creating a good presentation is more than just throwing together a bunch of slides.
 Not everyone knows how to make a good presentation.

-In this tutorial, you'll learn the steps to making a good presentation.
+In this tutorial, you'll learn the steps to making good PowerPoint presentations.
 The steps can be used for any presentation, of course, but they're especially relevant to Microsoft PowerPoint.
 I'll provide some tips on how to use a PowerPoint template.
-I'll also share some top presentation examples from SlideShare.
+You'll also see how to make a good slide presentation with Slideshare examples.

 For even more information about how to make a presentation, be sure to download our free eBook: The Complete Guide to Making Great Presentations.
 It'll help you master the complete presentation process.

 How to Make Great PowerPoint Presentations (Plan, Design, & Deliver)

 Whether you're going to give your PowerPoint presentation as a speech or share it online, you'll want to make sure you create a good presentation that stands out.
 Here are seven steps you can follow to help you learn how to make a good PPT presentation:

 The target audience for your presentation is the group of people who you want to listen to or view your presentation.
 Not all audiences are the same.
 Audiences vary depending on your company's goals.
 A presentation that works well with one audience may not work well (or at all) with another.

 Researching your target audience is a very important first step for creating any kind of marketing or informational material—that includes PowerPoint presentations.
 If you really want your presentation to be successful, learn all that you can about your audience.

 For some guidance on how to define a target audience, study the following tutorial: